 Export financing presents a particularly high OFAC risk.
 A financial institution handling export letters of credit, documentary collections, and other trade services must ensure that no party to an export transaction, no bank, no ship, and no country involved are OFAC-sanctioned.
 Depending on the commodity, OFAC licensing may come into play with exports to sanctioned countries.
 (OFAC licensing is discussed further below.)

 A financial institution’s risk assessment should include self-imposed OFAC screening requirements that direct its risk-based policies and procedures.
-Automated SDN List screening is a core element of most institutions’ OFAC compliance program.
+Automated SDN List screening is a core element of most institutions’ OFAC compliance programs.

 However, it should be re-emphasized that there are no regulations or requirements for how, what, or when to screen against the SDN List – or even whether to screen at all.
 OFAC compliance centers on each institution’s unique risk assessment and level of risk tolerance.